“Solace” polish hill river riesling 2022

 Like walking through a garden of white flowers, this is aromatically stunning.
 Lime juice and a little lemon run their course but it’s the crisp green apple and the whip crack of acidity that smashes the brief.
 Talc feels, the poise and balance are thrilling.
 A little citrusy tang clings on as the parting gift.
 Watervale has proven a perfect ‘drink now’ Riesling with Polish Hill River showing better aging capabilities.
 But for now, give me another and pronto.
 Just brilliant!

 Drink now but will age 5+ years.
-96/100
+96 points

-Wine Pilot Review by Ray Jordan
+Wine Pilot review by Ray Jordan

 This is what veteran Clare Valley winemaker Neil Pikes calls his retirement project.
 Pike has been making riesling for a long time so when he turns his hand to this small production you know it’s going to be good.
 This was a super year that produced wines of great delicacy yet with texture and intensity.
 The palate is beautifully presented with that slight hint of tension defining it as riesling.

-Score: 94/100, Cellar: 10 years
+Score: 94 points, Cellar: 10 years

-Wine Pilot Review by Ken Gargett
+Wine Pilot review by Ken Gargett

 Another truly superb Watervale Riesling from the great 2022 vintage.
 Drink now or in a decade, take your pick.
 The fruit comes from the St Clare Gardens ‘Honey Home Block’, northeast of Watervale at 400 metres elevation.
 Planted on own roots in 2002, the vineyard is deep, red loam over limestone and red clay.

 A dilute, pale green/gold.
 Thrilling aromatics with spices, florals, summer greens and dry herbs, but it is the citrus that wins the day here – lemons, kaffir limes, glacéd lemon notes.
 Finely focused with bright energy and vibrant acidity driving the palate, it is very long and the balance is knife-edge.
 This has ten years plus and is a cracker – the score will go even higher in time.
-96p.
+96 points

-Winefront Review by Gary Walsh
+Winefront review by Gary Walsh

 Ol’ Limey says a top vintage for Riesling in the Clare.
 Best since 2016 & 2017, and probably the best since the ‘classic’ 2012.